alkacon/opencms-core/STORAGE.md

 The tool checks references again immediately before deleting a blob.
 It can enumerate file system and S3 storage backends, and scans the database backend through `CMS_STORAGE`.
 For S3, the backend must allow bucket listing in addition to object read/write/delete permissions.

-When an S3 image cache shares an active or legacy S3 data storage bucket, the maintenance tool reads `storage.imagecache` and `storage.imagecache.prefix` from `opencms.properties` and ignores objects below that prefix during orphan scans and orphan deletion.
-A backend used exclusively as image cache is not part of data-storage orphan scanning.
+The maintenance and migration tools validate the direct `storage.imagecache.*` configuration before accessing storage.
+They reject an image cache bucket shared with any active or legacy S3 data backend, just like OpenCms startup does.
+Image cache buckets are separate from data storage and are not included in data-storage orphan scans or deletion.

 ## Step-by-Step: Switch To S3 Storage